intrinio/javascript-sdk/docs/StockExchangeApi.md

 var stockExchange_api = new intrinio.StockExchangeApi();

-var identifier = "identifier_example"; // String | A Stock Exchange identifier (MIC or Intrinio ID)
+var identifier = "USCOMP"; // String | A Stock Exchange identifier (MIC or Intrinio ID)

 var opts = {
-  '_date': new Date("2013-10-20"), // Date | The date for which to return prices
+  '_date': new Date("2018-08-14"), // Date | The date for which to return prices
   'nextPage': "" // String | Gets the next page of data from a previous API call };